 With proposed federal updates now on the horizon, Alberta Beef Producers (ABP), is continuing its advocacy and collaboration efforts, guided by our producer-developed policy on traceability.
 In partnership with other provincial and national organizations, ABP is committed to ensuring producer voices are at the table.

-The proposed regulatory updates are largely consistent with the CIP.
-While there are many details associated with any regulatory update, some of the most important updates for producers include:
+The proposed regulatory updates were largely consistent with the CIP.
+While there are many details associated with any regulatory update, some of the most important updates for producers included:

-A one-year window is anticipated between CGII publication and the regulations coming into force.
-This gives industry and CCIA time to properly prepare and adjust.
+A one-year window was anticipated between CGII publication and the regulations coming into force.

 Cattle producers in Alberta are already one step ahead.
 PIDs have been required since 2010 in Alberta, and operators of feedlots over 1000-head have been reporting move-in data within seven days since 2010 as well.

-As we look to 2026, producers who are interested in being early adopters of the updates can start right away.
+As we look to 2026, producers who are interested in being adopters of any of the proposed regulations can start right away.

 In addition to planning for, controlling, and preventing the spread of animal disease, Alberta’s PID system is also used as an early warning system to notify animal owners of a natural disaster such as a flood or wildfire that could affect their animals.
 This is why it is important that the contact information associated with your PID is up to date.